 When there are no more pages, the response includes "has_more": false and "next_cursor": null.

 Each transaction object is roughly 50 tokens.
-At the default page size of 100, one call returns approximately 5,000 tokens of content.
+At the default page size of 50, one call returns approximately 2,500 tokens of content.
 At the maximum of 500, a single call can reach 25,000 tokens.
-Use count_transactions first and apply filters to keep result sets manageable.
+If your agent pulls large result sets unfiltered, your context budget will disappear fast.

 Page size guidance